Chronic Idiopathic Urticaria Samples

 Some patients with chronic idiopathic urticaria report various associated systemic symptoms.
 These include:

-- Shortness of breath
+- In addition, shortness of breath

-- Flushing and palpitations
+- Likewise, flushing and palpitations

-- Gastrointestinal symptoms
+- Lastly, gastrointestinal symptoms

 Causes of Chronic Idiopathic Urticaria